nikomatsakis/rust-name-resolution-algorithm/README.md

 exclusions we computed before.

 In [the code], this is the function `propagate_names`.

-**Expand macros.** Once we've propagated module bindings as far as we can, we then proceed to try and expand macros.
-For every macro reference, e.g. `some_macro! { .. }` in our example above, we try to resolve the path (here, `some_macro`).
-As with globs in the previous step, if that fails for any reason, we just ignore it.
-But if it succeeds, and we find a macro, then we can expand the macro here.

-However, and this is important, when we expand the macro, we don't just replace the macro reference completely.
-Instead, we leave behind a "husk" that contains the path of the expanded macro.
-You can think of this as being similar to the "expansion trace" that rustc tracks: for each bit of code that resulted from macro expansion, we also remember the name of the macro that was used to create it.
-We'll need this path in a later step.
-(Note that in an actual implementation, you might choose to just remember a set of paths for expanded macros, rather than leaving a marker in the AST itself.)

-In [the code], this is the function `expand_macros`.

 **Verify all paths.** Ok, once we've fully completed expanding macros and propagating names, we proceed to the last step, which is verifying